wilsonmar/wilsonmar.github.io/_posts/2017-02-10-data-sources.md

 {% include l18n.html %}
 {% include _toc.html %}

-Here is a list of data avaiable.
+Here is a list of data available on the internet.

-"Data is the crude oil of the 21st Century, and analytics is the combustion engine." --Gartner
+> "Data is the crude oil of the 21st Century, and analytics is the combustion engine." --Gartner

 I'd like to see how different people work on the same set of data: